View and download project related documents and resources.

 The contractor will make every effort to avoid impacts to school bus stop locations within the project limits throughout the duration of the construction project.
 If you are experiencing construction-related issues with school bus drop off locations, please contact the project hotline at 941-538-7898 or info@44thaveeast.com for assistance.
 You may also contact The School District of Manatee County at (941) 708-8770 to report a transportation issue.

-In light of the COVID-19 pandemic and public gathering restrictions, the County initially mailed project information to area stakeholders prior to the start of construction.
-As construction continues, notifications of planned activities and associated impacts are provided to stakeholders located within the affected area via written, email and/or in-person notification(s).
-Updated project information is also available on the project website.
+As construction progresses, notifications of planned activities and associated impacts are provided to stakeholders located within the affected area via written, email and/or in-person notification(s).
+Updated project information is also available on the project website at www.44thaveeast.com.

-Any project-related questions or concerns may be directed to the project hotline at 941-538-7898 or info@44thaveeast.com.
-Questions or concerns may also be submitted by completing the form located on the “Contact Us” page.
+Any project-related questions or concerns can be directed to the community outreach team by phone at 941-538-7898 or email at [email protected], or submitted by completing the form provided on the “Contact Us” page.

 Please visit the Manatee County Capital Improvements Plan (CIP) page for more information.